shio83/freemarket_sample_55c_nagoya/README.md

 - has_many :comments, dependent: :destroy
 - has_many :products, dependent: :destroy
 - has_many :likes, dependent: :destroy
-- has_many :trading_partners, dependent: :destroy
+- has_many :seller_buyers, dependent: :destroy
-- has_one :credit, dependent: :destroy
+- has_one :credit_card, dependent: :destroy
 - has_one :profile, dependent: :destroy

 ## profilesテーブル